hayo0914/ICPP/README.md

 # ICPP
 Introduction to Computation and Programming Using Python with Applications to Data Science

-This is only for self-learning repository.
+This repository is only for my self-learning.